My rating: 5 of 5 stars

 LeClair notes that “in Purity there’s an ugly current of cruelty.”
 There is: Franzen dispenses justice gleefully, reveling in his power to plot and plan, rewarding the meek and humbling the proud all while indecently exhibiting his own pride and mastery—like Euripides and Milton, like Dickens and Dostoevsky.
 I am not saying that Franzen is on that level, only that that the masters of narrative and drama have always conducted themselves with this unseemly and hypocritical relish (the devil’s party, remember?).
 Cruelty is a moral category, in any case, not an aesthetic one.

 Finally, LeClair objects that Franzen “dramatize[s] psychological issues I expect a 55-year-old man to have settled by now.”
-I expect no such thing: I expect that the origin of art is undoubtedly in primal trauma and consequent resentment.
+I expect no such thing: I expect that at least one source of art is in primal trauma and consequent resentment.
 Not being a reader of memoir, I neither know nor care about Franzen’s personal life, I care only that his novels live and breathe.
 And Purity, in its confrontation with the maskless self beneath the social world of masks, in its exposure of the stains and other signs of death that mar the social facade and ruin the dreams of the purifiers, lives and breathes.